greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/kerberos.html.md

 Before configuring Kerberos authentication for Greenplum Database, ensure that:

 -   You can identify the KDC server you use for Kerberos authentication and the Kerberos realm for your Greenplum Database system.
 If you have not yet configured your MIT Kerberos KDC server, see [Installing and Configuring a Kerberos KDC Server](#task_setup_kdc) for example instructions.
--   System time on the Kerberos Key Distribution Center \(KDC\) server and Greenplum Database master is synchronized. \(For example, install the `ntp` package on both servers.\)
+-   System time on the Kerberos Key Distribution Center \(KDC\) server and Greenplum Database coordinator is synchronized. \(For example, install the `ntp` package on both servers.\)
--   Network connectivity exists between the KDC server and the Greenplum Database master host.
+-   Network connectivity exists between the KDC server and the Greenplum Database coordinator host.
 -   Java 1.7.0\_17 or later is installed on all Greenplum Database hosts.
 Java 1.7.0\_17 is required to use Kerberos-authenticated JDBC on Red Hat Enterprise Linux 6.x or 7.x.

 ## <a id="nr166539"></a>Procedure